 Prior to implementing ASC 606 on January 1, 2018, our methods for recognizing revenue were very similar to our current method under ASC 606.
-We used the actual cost as a percent of total expected cost at completion to estimate our percentage complete on fixed price jobs, a mark-up of costs for jobs where revenue was based on time and materials incurred and elapsed time for those service maintenance contracts where the full cost to provide the services cannot be reasonably estimated.
-Furthermore, our process for allocating transaction price to performance obligations is also substantially similar to prior years where, in most cases, a contract is one performance obligation.
-In those cases where a contract is determined to have more than one performance obligation, the contract price is allocated to each performance obligation based on its standalone sales price.
+We used the actual cost as a percent of total expected cost at completion to estimate our percentage complete on fixed price jobs, a mark-up of costs for jobs in which revenue was based on time and materials incurred and elapsed time for those service maintenance contracts in which the full cost to provide the services cannot be reasonably estimated.
+Furthermore, our process for allocating transaction price to performance obligations is also substantially similar to prior years in which, in most cases, a contract is one performance obligation.
+In those cases in which a contract is determined to have more than one performance obligation, the contract price is allocated to each performance obligation based on its standalone sales price.

-In the first three months of 2018 and 2019, net revenue recognized from our performance obligations satisfied in previous periods was not material.
+In the first six months of 2018 and 2019, net revenue recognized from our performance obligations satisfied in previous periods was not material.